ryanmcafee/flavorize/docs/providers/Azure.md

     ls

 You should see all your files and folders.
 If you do not, ensure you have file and folder sharing enabled in Docker.

+Next you will want to create an ssh key that will be used to allow you to connect to your kubernetes cluster via ssh.
+You will need to set an ssh key in the default location of credentials/ssh/id_rsa.pub .
+If you do not have an ssh key already generated, you can generate one with the command:

+    mkdir credentials/ssh -p && ssh-keygen -t rsa -b 2048 -f credentials/ssh/id_rsa -N ""

 Now try running..